Currently Not Accepting Medicaid

 Your dentist will determine which is best for your treatment depending on your case.
-Porcelain crowns are the most preferred and can be matched to your existing teeth by color and contour, keeping your teeth looking natural .
+Porcelain crowns are often preferred and can be matched to your existing teeth by color and contour, keeping your teeth looking natural .

-Crown ready – once we have the crown, we will place it in your mount and make all the needed adjustments.
+Crown ready – once we have the crown, we will place it in your mouth and make all the needed adjustments.
 When you are satisfied with how it feels and looks, we will cement it in place.

 When a crown is maintained properly, it can last for years.
 Like any other restorations in the mouth, it may need to be replaced after a while.
 It is very important that you have your dental check-ups regularly to ensure your restorations are properly protecting your teeth.
 Call us today at 225-412-7996 to set an appointment for you dental crowns!